Prinzhorn/skrollr/README.md

 Mobile support
 -----
-Starting with version 0.5.0 skrollr officially supports mobile browsers including iOS and Android.
+Starting with version 0.5.0 skrollr officially supports mobile browsers including Android and iOS.
+And mobile support has been rewritten from scratch for skrollr 0.6.0.

 ### The Problem with mobile and the solution